Tilt-Shift Photography and the Miniature Effect

 The toilets in the NYC subway.
 Don’t spit on the ground!

-If you ever find yourself in Lyon, the historical center of it to be exact, I would recommend this museum (it’s accessible to all).
+If you ever find yourself in Lyon, I recommend you visit this museum (it’s accessible to all).
 Even for those who don’t love cinema, the miniature part of the museum will keep you entertained.
 What miniature model was most convincing to you?